mossmanpete/ParadigmCore/docs/websocket-api.md

     let eventObject = JSON.parse(msg);

     // ... do external stuff with the order data ...
-    // You can also contstruct Paradigm Order objects:
+    // You can also construct Paradigm Order objects:

     let orderObject = eventObject.data;
     let order = new paradigm.Order(orderObject)